wardle/hermes/README.md

 emergency unit reference set.
 This makes it straightforward to map concepts into subsets of terms as defined by a reference set for analytics.

+You could limit users to only entering the terms in a subset, but much better to allow clinicians to regard highly-specific granular terms and be able to map to less granular terms on demand.

 #### 7. Embed into another application

 You can use git coordinates in a deps.edn file, or use maven:

 In your `deps.edn` file (make sure you change the commit-id):

 ```
 [com.eldrix.hermes {:git/url "https://github.com/wardle/hermes.git"
                     :sha     "097e3094070587dc9362ca4564401a924bea952c"}